-2 Q L'EIXAMPLE The Sagrada Familia, by Catalan architect Antoni Gaudí, started construction in 1882 and it's still being built today.
+Q L'EIXAMPLE The Sagrada Familia, by Catalan architect Antoni Gaudí, started construction in 1882 and it's still being built today.
 The neo-gothic church is jaw-dropping.
 Inspired by nature, Gaudí created new shapes and structures, which made others see it as a laboratory of constructive experiments.
 The exterior of the building depicts religious and natural themes while the inside presents awe-inspiring views filled with stained glass windows and colossal columns.
-La Sagrada Família is the single most visited monument in Barcelona, with more than three million visitors a year, and the most important work of the Catalan modernist movement.
+La Sagrada Família is the single most visited monument in Barcelona, with more than three million visitors a year, and the most important work of Antoni Gaudí.
+The basilica has been under construction since 1882!
+Tickets should be purchased weeks or months (May-September) in advance.
 Avinguda Gaudí This pleasant avenue connects the two biggest points of interested in the neighbourhood: La Sagrada Família and Sant Pau Recinte Modernista.
 The street has restricted vehicular access, being mostly pedestrian, with a variety of cafés, restaurants and shops on both sides.